CS161/PugOS/psets/pset3answers.md

 Answers to written questions
 ----------------------------

-## Changes
+## Changes from initial vfs design

-deref in file struct

-void* -> uintptr_t in read/write params

-bb * on vnode

-keyboard and console vnodes are actually 1 vnode

-added a filename on keyboard/console and pipe vnodes (why? who knows)

-sys read and write throw ebadf not eperm on read/write bad perms

-offset ref on file, passed into vnode functions

-VFS OBJS
+#### VFS OBJS
-added bbuffer - bounded buffer for pipes
+- added bbuffer - bounded buffer for pipes

-VNODES
+#### VNODES
-vnode_keyboard and vnode_console are now merged into vnode_kbc
+- vnode_keyboard and vnode_console are now merged into vnode_kbc
-added vnode_memfile, vnode_pipe
+- added vnode_memfile, vnode_pipe
-removed unused virtual functions (i.e. everything but read and write) removed sz_ linked list of open vnodes moved to future directions
+- removed unused virtual functions (i.e. everything but read and write)
+- removed sz_
+- linked list of open vnodes moved to future directions (wasn't relevant for this pset)
+- read and write take a reference to the offset now so they can update it on the file struct
+- read and write take uintptr_t instead of void*
+- added generic filename to pipe and keyboard/console vnodes

-FDTABLE
+#### FDTABLE
-global length of fdtable stored in k-vfs.hh not kernel.hh on fdtable initialization in process_setup, fds 0, 1, and 2 point to vnode_kbc
+- global length of fdtable stored in k-vfs.hh not kernel.hh
+- on fdtable initialization in process_setup, fds 0, 1, and 2 point to vnode_kbc

-FILE
+#### FILE
-added stream type (used for kbc) added deref function
+- added stream type (used for kbc)
+- added deref function

-FUNCTIONALITY
+#### FUNCTIONALITY
-pipe is now specifically for pipes, with a new type stream for generic non-seekable files (like the keyboard/console)
+- pipe is now specifically for pipes, with a new type stream for generic non-seekable files (like the keyboard/console)

-FILE MODES
+#### FILE MODES
-readable_, writeable_ no longer const
+- readable_, writeable_ no longer const

-SYNCH
+#### SYNCH
-off_ controlled excelusively by vnode implementation vnode lock_ only guards refs_
+- off_ controlled excelusively by vnode implementation, synchronized managed by vnode virtual functions
+- vnode lock_ only guards refs_
+- block on reads when bbuffer is empty and writes when bbuffer is full
+- added a memfs lock memfile::lock_ that protects the whole initfs array
+- the added bounded buffer implementation has a lock that guards its data

+#### FUTURE DIRECTIONS
+- global list for vnodes for a file system
+- removed section on not freeing vnodes when refcount hits 0

+#### CONCERNS
+- added note about how it seems a bit jank to store the bounded buffer on the base vnode class

 Grading notes